ia-bentebib/TER-Sentiment-Analysis/README.md

 This project is [MIT](https://github.com/kefranabg/readme-md-generator/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+This readme was created with ❤️ and drop of sweat